Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"signatures"` ... list with signatures of the transaction with the provided keys.

-- `"transaction"` ... the serialized transaction.
+- `"transaction"` ... a hex encoding of the serialized transaction without signatures, i.e. the serialized header, type and payload.

 An example input to this request is in the file [create_account_transaction-input.json](files/create_account_transaction-input.json).
 An example output to this request is in the file [create_account_transaction-output.json](files/create_account_transaction-output.json).